dgkim5360/asyncloop/README.md

 This example sends 6000 simple HTTP GET requests with a job queue of size 30.
 The `monitor` method shows the process, which may be just an eye candy.

+* The first column shows (id of future, state of the future), the finished jobs.
+* The second column shows (id of future, state of the corresponding coroutine), the running jobs.
+* The last column shows the number of pending jobs.

 To serve the HTTP GET responses, the Nginx docker image is used.

 <img src="https://cdn.rawgit.com/dgkim5360/asyncloop/master/examples/example-aiohttp-get.svg">